Application Materials

 Application

-Applications for Geophysical Fluid Dynamics Fellowships are welcome from graduate students with an academic interest in the nonlinear dynamics of fluid flows.
-The application can be completed on-line using the link to the left.
+Applications for Geophysical Fluid Dynamics Fellowships are welcome from graduate students with an academic interest in the dynamics of fluid flows.
+We welcome and encourage applications from individuals with varied perspectives and experiences.
+The GFD Program is committed to maintaining a respectful, supportive, and collegial environment where all members can contribute to advancing science.
+The application can be completed online using the link to the right.

-Completed applications will be accepted until February 1.
-Applications from women and members of underrepresented groups are particularly encouraged.
+Completed applications will be accepted until February 5.